lenskit/lk-rec-server/doc/training_quality.rst

 How to create the model files
 ===============================
 The script train_save_model.py located in the util folder is used to create the model files.
 You can simply call it like this:
-    python train_save_model.py algos from_data_files
-Where:
-    algos are the name of the algorithms separated by commas.

-A usage example could be:
-    python train_save_model.py popular,bias,itemitem,useruser,biasedmf,implicitmf,funksvd,bpr
+    python train_save_model.py

+You need to change the file train_save_model_config.json to reflect your configuration.
+You can configure the database connection string, the recommendation server url, how to create the models, the algorithms to create models for, and other parameters.

 The configuration for the script is defined in train_save_model_config.json.
 The different keys are:
     data_folder_path: It specifies the folder where the data file is.